Hiring a DUI Attorney

 The patient must be courageous and committed to the process

-The patient must possess a fierce desire to understand and resolve their internal dilemma, which can take months or years.
+The patient must possess a sincere and fierce desire to understand and resolve their internal dilemma, which can take months or years.
 Sometimes, the patient cannot reach a satisfactory degree of closure.

 For many other patients, psychotherapy has been a liberating experience despite the pain and struggle endured in the process.